 There’s also the twisty 8 Bar Crit course in Berlin (only available for races and group rides) and another in Canary Wharf, London, plus a flat time-trial course in Borrego Springs, California.

-RGT Cycling includes real-world Strava segments in its simulations, with banners over the course marking their start and end.
+Wahoo RGT includes real-world Strava segments in its simulations, with banners over the course marking their start and end.